Logan County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• BAC over 0.08: If your blood alcohol content (BAC) was 0.08 or higher, you will face a license suspension.
-The length of the suspension varies depending on prior DUI offenses and other aggravating factors.
-A first-time offender typically faces a suspension period of around 9 months.
+• BAC Over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended.
+The length of the suspension varies depending on prior offenses and other factors.

-• Temporary Permit: You should have received a temporary driving permit at the time of your arrest.
-This permit is typically valid until your ALR hearing or until the date your suspension begins, whichever comes first.
-Carefully check the expiration date on your temporary permit.
+• Temporary Permit: Upon arrest, the arresting officer should have issued you a temporary driving permit.
+This permit is valid until your ALR hearing or until the suspension period begins, whichever comes first.

 If You Refused Testing

 • Refusal Penalty: Refusing to submit to a breath or blood test carries a significantly harsher penalty than failing the test.
-If you refused testing, you will face a longer suspension, often one year for a first offense.
+In Colorado, refusing testing results in a longer license suspension than failing a test Express Consent Cases Procedures - Colorado Department of Revenue.

-• Implied Consent Law in Colorado: Colorado, like most states, has an "implied consent" law.
-This means that by driving on Colorado roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusing to comply with this law carries serious consequences.
+• Implied Consent Law in Colorado: Colorado operates under "implied consent" laws.
+This means that by driving on Colorado roads, you have implicitly agreed to submit to chemical testing if a law enforcement officer has probable cause to believe you are driving under the influence.
+Refusal to submit to testing can lead to immediate and severe penalties.

 The ALR/Administrative Hearing